 Intel Iris Xe G7 96EUs: Integrated graphics card in Intel Tiger Lake G4 SoCs based on the new Gen. 12 architecture with 96 EUs (Execution Units / Shader Cluster).
 The clock rate depends on the processor model.
 The Tiger Lake chips are produced in the modern 10nm+ process at Intel.

 Modern games should be playable with these graphics cards at low settings and resolutions.
 Casual gamers may be happy with these cards.

 i5-1130G7: Tiger Lake based low power quad-core processor for thin and light laptops.
-The four cores clock around 1.1 - 4 GHz.
-Produced in 10nm+ at Intel.» Further information can be found in our Comparison of Mobile Processsors.
+The four cores clock around 0.8 - 4 GHz.
+Produced on 10nm+ at Intel.» Further information can be found in our Comparison of Mobile Processsors.

 » Further information can be found in our Notebook Purchase Guide.